ndugu-nelson/AI-and-Machine-Learning-Educational-Projects-and-Resources/README.md

 # **Professional Certification Projects**
-Overview: This repository contains a collection of projects completed as part of various professional certifications.
+This repository contains a collection of projects completed as part of various professional certifications.
 These projects are essential for mastering or enhancing skills in data analysis, machine learning, and other data science-related tasks.

 ### **Overview:**